JuiSahaDev/js-ts-learning-journey/README.md

-# js-ts-learning-journey
-A step-by-step learning journey through JavaScript fundamentals, ES6 features, and TypeScript essentials — with code examples and notes.
+# JS & TS Learning Journey

+Welcome to my personal learning journey through **JavaScript** and **TypeScript**.
+This repository tracks my step-by-step progress as I explore the fundamentals and advanced concepts in both languages.

+---

+## 📁 Repository Structure